Boots and Macmillan: Working together to improve the lives of people living with cancer

 Boots Macmillan Information Pharmacists

-- Boots Macmillan Information Pharmacists are Boots pharmacists who have volunteered to receive bespoke training to support people affected by cancer.
+- Over 2,000 Boots Macmillan Information Pharmacists, who have volunteered to receive bespoke training, are available to offer advice on living with cancer from a trusted high street location.
 By improving access and connecting people to Macmillan information in Boots stores we will support them, and their loved ones, at every stage of their cancer journey and beyond, in a familiar environment.

 Kim Baker, Boots Macmillan Information Pharmacist comments: For people affected by cancer, there can be times when they need to access additional information and support.
 Community pharmacy can be an accessible and convenient port of call for this information in a trusted environment.
 As Boots Macmillan Information Pharmacists we can offer additional guidance on the wider issues that affect those living with cancer and not just those relating to medicines.
 Whether it’s financial concerns, questions about travelling abroad or speaking to loved ones about their illness, people can now talk to a Boots UK pharmacist who can connect them to the Macmillan services they need.
 Based on the conversations I have had with customers affected by cancer, talking things through can make a real difference and can have a positive impact on their lives and the lives of their family and friends.
 When people stop their treatment they often find that interaction stops, they are on their own.
 There are lots of people who don't know where to turn to for help.
 When I have spoken to people about what support is available they have been so grateful.